AmirSh15/VAED_HeterGraph/README.md

 ## Training

 This code is written using [detectron2](https://github.com/facebookresearch/detectron2).
 You can train the model with running main.py .
-You can config the model and training parameters in _configs/AudioSey.yaml_.
+You can also config the model and training parameters in _configs/AudioSey.yaml_.

 ```
 MODEL: